 Officials say the method has been used before in other areas of the world, but not at the depths required to stem the oil from the Deepwater Horizon rig.

-There is a risk a weak spot in the blowout preventer that sits on top of the well could breach under the pressure, causing a brand new leak at the site 50 miles (80km) off the Louisiana coast.'No guarantees'
+There is a risk a weak spot in the blowout preventer that sits on top of the well could breach under the pressure, causing a brand new leak at the site 50 miles (80km) off the Louisiana coast.

 Speaking in California on Wednesday, US President Barack Obama said his administration would commit all resources necessary to stop the flow of oil into the sea.

 "If it's successful - and there are no guarantees - it should greatly reduce or eliminate the flow of oil now streaming into the Gulf from the seafloor.
 And if it's not, there are other approaches that may be viable," he said.

 Mr Obama said the "heartbreaking" oil spill underscored the need to find alternative energy sources.

 "We will not rest until this well is shut, the environment is repaired and the clean-up is complete," he added.